Lena435545/Library/README.md

 ## License

 This project is for educational purposes.
-Feel free to use, modify, and learn from this repository!
+Feel free to use, modify, and learn from this repository.

----